-Note: Snapshots are supported by Windows and Linux operating systems only.
+Note: Snapshots are supported on Adaptec 3-series controllers only.
+They are available only for Windows and Linux operating systems.

 To purchase a feature key, contact your Adaptec Reseller or refer to the Adaptec Web site at www.adaptec.com.
 To unlock the enhanced features with a feature key, see the following section.